MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 In order for the new `post-receive` hook to work, your user must be able to run `sudo systemctl restart one-chat-room` (assuming you have named your service `one-chat-room`) without entering a password, otherwise it will not work in a Git hook.

-(A Git hook is not an interactive program, so you are not available to enter your password where prompted.)
+> A Git hook is not an interactive program.
+You are not running it yourself, so
+> you are not available to enter your password where prompted.

 Create a `one-chat-room` Unix group: